muruthi/community-pass-react-native-wrapper/docs/getting-started/add-the-wrapper.md

 ## 5.3 Installation

 1. Locate the folder where you downloaded the library to.
-The library will have a name similar to the following example: `react-native-cpk-library-x.y.z.tgz`
+The library will have a name similar to the following example: `community-pass-react-native-wrapper-x.y.z.tgz`
 2. Open a terminal/command prompt and navigate to the root folder of your reliant application project.
 See example below:

 ```sh